nicklpeterson/SprintPlanner/readme.md

 Again, we don't need to use jpa.
 In fact, it's kind of convoluted since we have to write all of our own SQL.

 ### Server (Spring Boot)
 The server runs on port 8080.
-There are a couple mock endpoints to test things out:
+There are a couple mock endpoints to test things out.
+Note that you must create a user and login to get the jwt or all endpoints will be forbidden.

-*/rest/tickets* will respond with all the tickets in tickets table.
+GET */ticket* will respond with all the tickets in tickets table.
 (Make sure to spin upo the db before hitting that endpoint)

-*/rest/hello* will respond with "Hello World", I was just making sure spring was properly doing its black magic.
+GET */ticket/hello* will respond with "Hello World", I was just making sure spring was properly doing its black magic.

+POST */users/login* Body '{"username": "username", "password": "password"}' authenticates this user and responds with a jwt

+POST */users/signup* Body '{"username": "username", "password": "password"}' creates a new user and saves to the db
-- `mvn clean package`: creates an executable jar

-or just run main.
+- `mvn clean package` to create an executable jar or just run main.

+### Auth0 Authentication
+This is probably overkill for the project, but to me an app with users doesn't make sense without user authentication.
+ We are using Auth0 to handle user authentication and authorization.
+When the user signs up they create an entry in the USERS table with their username and hashed password.
+Once they have done that users can log in to receive a jwt that is used to authorize subsequent requests and identify the user.

+ All endpoints require the following header:
+ "Authorization: Bearer xxx.yyy.zzz" where xxx.yyy.zzz is the jwt.

+ I followed instructions and used some code from https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/

 ### Frontend